ItzyBitzySpider/VulnGuard/docs.md

 - Semgrep is not supported on windows at the moment, and so is automatically disabled for windows laptops.
 - Semgrep can be automatically installed through the VSCode Extension either using `homebrew` or `pip`.
 If the installation fails however, one can refer to semgrep docs (LINK DOCS) to configure semgrep for their system.
 - The demo was conducted in Linux

+### Assumptions made during Dependency Checks
+Note, we only scan packages defined in package.JSON of the project.
+While this may sound like a problem, the following assumptions are made:
+1) A maintained package will be able to resolve any malicious packages being used in its codebase (conversely, a package determined to be unmaintained should not be used at all)
+2) A package with long intervals between releases is likely compromised and its modules are not updated, as such the package should not be used at all.